 Overview

 For a given input document, markup configuration, and application configuration, this clause defines the output document that shall be created by the MCE processor.

-This clause further specifies the condition mismatches between a given input document, markup configuration, and application configuration that shall be signaled by the MCE processor; however, it does not specify exactly when such mismatches are to be signaled.
-If an MCE processor detects a mismatch, it shall signal this mismatch to the consuming application and it may continue normal MCE processing.

 The MCE processor is initialized with the markup and application configuration.
 The markup configuration represents the set of expanded names that are to be treated as those of application-defined extension elements.
 The application configuration represents the set of namespaces that are to be treated as understood.

+This clause further specifies the condition mismatches between a given input document, markup configuration, and application configuration that shall be signaled by the MCE processor; however, it does not specify exactly when or how such mismatches are to be signaled.
+If an MCE processor detects a mismatch, it shall signal this mismatch to the consuming application and it may continue normal MCE processing.

+[Note: If a consuming application is able to process elements and attributes that are in no namespace, this must be specified by the application configuration.
+Implementers are reminded that there is no namespace name for elements and attributes that are in no namespace, and are advised that they should take this into account when designing MCE processors. end note]

-This clause defines the semantics by aprocessing model, which has the following four steps:
+This clause defines the semantics through the description of an abstract processing model, which has the following three steps:

 [DRAFTING NOTE: Should the input and output of this processing model be Infosets as specified in W3C XML Information Set?
 If we use it, in-scope namespaces are attached to all elements (by propagation).
 But xml:base is not propagated in Infosets.
 Should rather use the RELAX NG data model (which propagates xml:base) or other data models?]